Human Rights

 Promotion System

-The Sustainability Committee is an advisory body to the Board of Directors and is chaired by the CEO with the heads of each business unit as members.
-Under its jurisdiction, the Human Rights and Supply Chain Subcommittee has been set up and comprises appointees from across multiple departments, including Procurement, Human Resources and General Affairs, Legal Affairs, and Sustainability Promotion, and this Subcommittee manages the creation and administration of a human rights due diligence system.
+The Sustainability Promotion Committee is an advisory body to the Board of Directors and is chaired by the CEO with the heads of each business unit as members.
+Under its jurisdiction, the Human Rights and Supply Chain Subcommittee has been set up and comprises appointees from across multiple departments, including Procurement, Human Resources and General Affairs, Legal Affairs, and Sustainability Promotion, and this subcommittee manages the creation and administration of the human rights due diligence system.
 It reports on crucial matters to the Board of Directors.
+The Sustainability Promotion Department, which serves as the administrative office, is in charge of day-to-day efforts to respect human rights and works in cooperation with related departments.

 Major Initiatives